nkrusch/recontext/readme.txt

  * The times are based on `logs` and exclude containerization overhead.

 Regarding tasks that require a large amount of resources:
- * The experiment of §3.4s take about 16h.
+ * The experiment of §3.4 takes about 16h.
 Reproduction requires only extending the timeout (`make TO=54000`).
 We do not expect the AEC to repeat the experiment, but claim that it is in principle reproducible with the artifact (the evaluations commands do execute